-Recently, private technology firms under the control of individual founders using dual class and analogous governance structures have claimed ownership over vast quantities of data - assets of enormous, dual commercial-public significance.
+Recently, private technology firms under the control of individual founders have claimed ownership over vast quantities of data - assets of enormous, dual commercial-public significance.
 The influence of these firms and their controlling shareholders (recently dubbed "surveillance capitalists") on domestic politics and public discourse has generated major backlash.
-A prime example of course is Facebook, which has been described by Mark Zuckerberg as "more like a government than a traditional company."
-Criticism of Facebook/Meta and other data-driven tech firms under the control of their founders has led to calls for their breakup and ignited a debate about reorienting the goals of antitrust law to address excessive concentrations of political power.
-Across the Pacific in a radically different political-economic environment, Chinese political leaders have grown increasingly wary of the accumulation of wealth and data in the hands of individual controlling shareholders such as Jack Ma of Alibaba and Ant Group, and have embarked on what The Economist calls a move to "detycoonify" the domestic internet industry.
-21 The political systems in the U.S. and China are very different, but the point is the same: private controllers in the tech industry have outsized influence in the political economy that their home governments find threatening.
+A prime example of course is Facebook, which has been described by Mark Zuckerberg as "more like a government than a traditional company."25 Criticism of Facebook/Meta and other data-driven tech firms under the control of their founders has led to calls for their breakup and ignited a debate about reorienting the goals of antitrust law to address excessive concentrations of political power.
+Across the Pacific in a radically different political-economic environment, Chinese political leaders have grown increasingly wary of the accumulation of wealth and data in the hands of individual controlling shareholders such as Jack Ma of Alibaba and Ant Group, and have embarked on what The Economist calls a move to "detycoonify" the domestic internet industry.26 The political systems in the U.S. and China are very different and the mechanisms used to retain founder control may differ,27 but the point is the same: private controllers in the tech industry have outsized influence in the political economy that their home governments find threatening.